oTree-org/oTree/README.md

 _Example 2:_
 ![](http://i.imgur.com/BtG8ZHX.png)

-oTree automatically validates all input submitted by the user.
-For example, if you have a form containing a `PositiveIntegerField`, oTree will not let the user submit values that are not positive integers, like `-1`, `1.5`, or `hello`.
+oTree automatically validates all input submitted by the user.t For example, if you have a form containing a `PositiveIntegerField`, oTree will not let the user submit values that are not positive integers, like `-1`, `1.5`, or `hello`.